Minoro/transfer-learning-landsat8-sentinel2/README.md

 You can also specify the bands that will be used to perform the transfer learning, you can set the band number that was used in the training phase.
 For example, setting the constant `BANDS` to `(7,6,5)` it will read the equivalent bands of Sentinel --- the bands 12, 11 and 8A.
 Keep in mind that the implementation was done for the images available in the dataset, if you are using images from others sources you must adjust the code to read the bands properly.

-This script have some others configurations, like the number of epochs to perform the transfer learning (`EPOCHS` e `--epochs`), `--checkpoint-freq` to define chekpoints, `--gpu` to set the GPU device.
+This script have some others configurations, like the number of epochs to perform the transfer learning (`EPOCHS` e `--epochs`), `--checkpoint-freq` to define the frequence for chekpoints, `--gpu` to set the GPU device.

 This script will fine-tune the networks and evaluated them, each model will be saved the the `OUTPUT_WEIGHTS_TRANSFER_LEARNING_PATH` directory, and the results will be saved as json files in the `OUTPUT_RESULTS_TRANSFER_LEARNING_PATH` directory.
 You can set the `--identification` argument to define a prefix for the output folder.